Brown-NOAA/NOAA-PMEL-OME_Organismal_Subsampling_Tissue_Extraction_Protocol_BeBOP/NOAA-PMEL-OME_Organismal_Subsampling_Tissue_Extraction_Protocol.md

 ### Field Collection and Subsampling
 For more details on organismal collection, see [Introduction to Developing DNA Reference Barcode Sequences](https://doi.org/10.5281/zenodo.14867762).

 Organisms can be collected via a variety of methods (e.g., hand-sampling, scuba survey, ROV sampling).
 Collect live, intact specimens to ensure quality for sorting, processing, photography, and DNA barcoding.
 Maintain the temperature, oxygen, and water levels, as DNA degrades after cell death.
 Some species (e.g., gelatinous invertebrates, shrimp) require fresh specimens for identification, while others (e.g., fishes) can be preserved.
-Life color and delicate features often degrade under stress, so photographing live specimens is essential.
+Live color and delicate features often degrade under stress, so photographing live specimens is essential.

-General Photography Guidelines
+**General Photography Guidelines**
 * Photograph all organisms with a scale bar and their sampling number before subsampling.
 *  For the best quality photo, fully submerge the specimen in seawater, place black felt under the bin, and elevate using Falcon tube caps.
-Then use a DSLR and flash for the best image.
+Then use a DSLR and flash.
 *  In addition to a standard photo of the entire organism, prioritize anterior and posterior photos for polychaetes and oral and aboral photos of other organisms (e.g., clams, stars, anemones).
 If the organism has unique features or appendages, capture photos as well.
 Additional photo suggestions can be found below by taxon.

 #### Tissue Subsampling
 Ideal genetic subsamples are a couple of cubic millimeters, in ~1 mm sized pieces, and are taken when organisms are sampled in the field.
 Once the organism is subsampled, place the tissue in a 1.5 mL tube and ensure you use ~10x the volume of fixative.
-With small animals or those that deteriorate rapidly (sponges, flatworms, etc.), it is important to fix a subsample before, or quickly after death as DNA degrades rapidly.
+With small animals or those that deteriorate rapidly (sponges, flatworms, etc.), it is important to fix a subsample before or quickly after death, as DNA degrades rapidly.
 If the time or setting doesn't allow for field subsampling, this process can occur back in the laboratory for less sensitive specimens.

 1. Sterilize benches and durable equipment by wiping with 10% bleach followed by 70% EtOH.
 For extra caution, sterilize forceps used for subsampling by dipping in 70% EtOH and flame sterilizing.
 2. Place the sample on a flat surface or dissection tray, then use sterilized equipment to subsample the organism - see guidance below for each taxon.
 3. Place specimen in pre-labeled 1.5 mL collection tube pre-filled with 96% EtOH.
-Place the sampling number (printed on Rite-N-Rain paper) in the collection tube alongside the specimen.
+Place the sampling number (printed on Rite in the Rain paper) in the collection tube alongside the specimen.
 4. Wipe down the dissection tray with paper towels between samples and resterilize equipment.

 #### Procedures by Taxon